godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/integration.md

 There are two ways to create a layer 2 account:

-- Make a deposit to Godwoken at layer 1;
+- Deposit to Godwoken at layer 1;
 - Call the Godwoken built-in [meta_contract](https://github.com/nervosnetwork/godwoken-scripts/blob/86b299f/c/contracts/meta_contract.c) and create an account at layer 2.